npm/npm-registry-fetch/README.md

 * Type: String
 * Default: null

 If provided, it will be sent in the `npm-command` header.
-This yeader is used by the npm registry to identify the npm command that caused this request to be made.
+This header is used by the npm registry to identify the npm command that caused this request to be made.